Our Mission

 Goal Three

-Match the apartments (or townhouse) with beneficiaries who are willing to make an agreement (reviewable every 6 months) which ties their discounted rent to the voluntary or paid employment they are doing with local neighborhood non-profits or churches.
+Match the apartments (or townhouse) with these people.
+They must be willing to make an agreement (reviewable every 6 months) which ties their discounted rent to the voluntary or paid employment they are doing with local neighborhood non-profits or churches.

-“We are looking for investors who have a different vision.
-We are looking for those who are able to invest in the long-term benefit of their communities.
+“We are looking for supporters who have a different vision.
+We are looking for those who want their money used to buy housing for the long-term benefit of these communities.

-Yes, our building is expected to appreciate in value and this increased equity will be passed on to our investors as their returns.
-But our investors have a bigger vision.
-We have come to see that the housing crisis we are facing is actually manufactured, not normal, and solvable by changing our perspective of housing as a home instead of a portfolio.”
+The people who help us acquire this cluster of condo units, located close together, in a walkable neighborhood, have a big vision.
+We have come to see that the housing crisis which we are facing is actually manufactured, not normal, and solvable by changing our perspective of housing as a home instead of a portfolio.”

-Beneficiaries are working as staff or as volunteers with local non-profits, or faith-based organizations.
-They are willing to be in an accountable relationship with us where their work with neighbors is valued and is the basis on which the beneficiary receives the discounted rent.
+To be eligible for help, beneficiaries must be volunteers or staff with local non-profits, or faith-based organizations.
+They are willing to be in an accountable relationship with us where their work with neighbors is valued and is the basis on which they receive the discounted rent.